A likelihood-based approach for cure regression models: Data analysis: colon cancer

-In this particular application, the lasso has not performed any shrinkage of coefficients (i.e., the optimal $\lambda$ value selected was zero) which is in line with the typical behaviour of lasso to over-select covariates.
-On the other hand, the adaptive lasso has set several coefficients to zero, and the retained variables are those with smaller p-values from the unpenalized model.
-The regularization paths for standardized cure coefficients (i.e., those corresponding to standardized covariates) provide useful information on the relative importance of each covariate; these are shown for adaptive lasso in Figure \ref{fig:regcolon}.
+First we consider the the unpenalized estimates.
+The effect of the levamisole treatment does not significantly increase the cure probability (compared with a patient receiving no treatment), while the combination of levamisole with 5FU does; indeed, the odds of being cured for this latter treatment are $2.56$ ($=\exp(0.94)$) with 95\% confidence interval given by $(1.48,5.64)$.
+The effect of all other covariates is to reduce the cure probability, albeit sex is not statistically significant, and obstruction and adherence are only just significant at the 10\% level.
+The results for \texttt{smcure} are broadly similar, apart from the fact that adherence is statistically significant.
+Now, turning to the penalized alasso estimates, several coefficients have been set to zero, and the retained variables are those with smaller p-values from the unpenalized model.
+The regularization paths for standardized cure coefficients (i.e., those corresponding to standardized covariates) provide useful information on the relative importance of each covariate; these are shown in Figure \ref{fig:regcolon}.
 We can see immediately that the Lev+5FU treatment is one of the most important features.
 The number of positive lymph nodes is also highly important, and the presence of more than four such lymph nodes reduces the chance of cure.
 Next, the timing of surgery and depth of the tumour have similar importance, followed by the presence of an obstruction.